Are you using a shared email account? Update your contact details now.

-To ensure your privacy remains protected, the RTA recommends our customers provide the RTA with an individual email account when transacting with us.
+To ensure your privacy remains protected, when customers supply the RTA with an email address, only unique email accounts will be accepted.

 In some instances – for example in a Domestic and Family Violence (DFV) situation where both the victim and perpetrator have access to a shared email account – using a shared email account to transact with the RTA could create privacy and security risks.